isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/workplace-skills-recognition-programme.md

 **Step 1: Certify readiness for workplace learning by attaining the WPL:READY Mark**

 Attaining the WPL:READY Mark means that an enterprise has a structured workplace learning process and is practising it.
-To attain the WPL:READY Mark, enterprises will need to go through an assessment process conducted by NACESMEs and non-SMEs enjoy subsidies of 90% and 70% of the assessment fees respectively.
+To attain the WPL:READY Mark, enterprises will need to go through an assessment process conducted by NACE.
+SMEs and non-SMEs enjoy subsidies of 90% and 70% of the assessment fees respectively.

 ---